 The mechanical removal of the plaque and calculus causes microscopic roughening of the tooth surface.
 This roughening increases the retentive ability of the tooth for plaque and calculus.
 Polishing will smooth the surface to decrease the buildup of plaque in the future.

 Fluoride strengthens enamel, decreases tooth sensitivity and is reported to slow the formation of Feline Oral Resorptive Lesions (“Kitty Cavities”), thanks to its anti-plaque qualities.

 Step 7: Treatment

 Prevention at home is one of the most important parts of our treatment plan.
-After the cleaning we can institute measures to slow down the development of future disease.
-Recommendations can be found in our Dental Home Care Handout.
+After the cleaning we can institute measures to slow down the development of future disease in you pet cat's or dog's mouth.
+Recommendations can be found in our Dental Home Care Handout for Veterinary Patients.